Best Radon Test Kits for 2026: What Canadian Homeowners Need to Know

 The Pros

-- C-NRPP certified for better Canadian confidence
+- C-NRPP certified

-- Built-in Wi-Fi and full app history are excellent for remote monitoring
+- Wi-Fi connectivity with full app history

 The Cons